 It’s not always a good idea to write a house offer letter.

 Also keep in mind that cash usually speaks louder than any offer letter in a competitive market.
-Writing an offer letter on a house will only help your chances if it ends up being the deciding factor for a seller choosing between competitive offers.
+Writing an offer letter on a house will help your chances only if it ends up being the deciding factor for a seller choosing between competitive offers.

 Be sure to discuss with your real estate agent whether an offer letter is appropriate to write before preparing one for submission.